Constellation Norma (Carpenter's Square)

 Properties

 The constellation lies in the band of the Milky Way.
 A strip of galactic dust crosses the constellation from the north and divides the Milky Way into two halves, which reunite further to the southwest.
 Otherwise, Norma is a very inconspicuous constellation with stars just under 5th mag.
-The area is 165 square degrees and the center culminates around midnight on May 21, and is not visible from Central Europe.
+The area is 165 square degrees and the centre culminates around midnight on May 21, and is not visible from Central Europe.
 [9, 15]

 Deep-Sky Object Descriptions